jump-dev/MathOptInterface.jl/docs/src/tutorials/example.md

 DocTestFilters = [r"MathOptInterface|MOI"]
 ```

-# A complete example: solving a knapsack problem
+# Solving a problem using MathOptInterface

 In this example, we want to solve a binary-constrained knapsack problem:
 ```math